Supreme Court sides with Black Lives Matter activist in First Amendment case

 The organization also released a statement from Mckesson: “Today’s decision recognizes that holding me liable for organizing a protest because an unidentifiable person threw a rock raises First Amendment concerns.
 I’m gratified that the Supreme Court vacated the ruling below, but amazingly, the fight is not over.”

 Justice Clarence Thomas dissented from the court’s action in Mckesson v.
-Doe, but did not provide specifics for his disagreement.
+Doe but did not provide specifics for his disagreement.

 In a second case, the justices said Texas inmate Trent Taylor could proceed with his lawsuit against correctional officers whom he accused of detaining him for six days in 2013 in a pair of “shockingly unsanitary cells.”

-The first cell was covered in feces, Taylor alleges; “fearing his food and water would be contaminated, Taylor did not eat or drink for nearly four days,” the court wrote.
+The first cell was covered in feces, Taylor alleges.
+“Fearing his food and water would be contaminated, Taylor did not eat or drink for nearly four days,” the court wrote.

-He then was moved a cell where a clogged drain caused raw sewage to spill across the floor, Taylor said.
+He then was moved to a cell where a clogged drain caused raw sewage to spill across the floor, Taylor said.
 “Because Taylor was confined without clothing, he was left to sleep naked in sewage,” the court wrote in the unsigned opinion.

 A 5th Circuit panel agreed the conditions violated the Constitution.
 But because there was no clear precedent regarding keeping an inmate in such conditions for “only six days,” the panel awarded the officers qualified immunity for their actions.
 That means they did not have “fair warning” that their specific acts were unconstitutional.